Decoding Empathy in Communication: Know How to Get it Right

 Empathy vs Sympathy: Know the Difference

-Psychiatrist Alfred Adler defines empathy as “seeing with the eyes of another, listening with the ears of another and feeling with the heart of another.”
+Psychiatrist Alfred Adler defines empathy as the “seeing with the eyes of another, listening with the ears of another and feeling with the heart of another.”
 Or, in other words, experiencing the world as though you are walking in someone else’s shoes.

 However, before you start working on infusing more empathy in your communication, understand what it truly means.
 Empathy is often confused with sympathy.
 While both have their roots in the Greek word “pathos”, meaning feelings, there is a difference.
 This is how Merriam Webster defines the two: “Sympathy is when you share the feelings of another; empathy is when you understand the feelings of another but do not necessarily share them.”